top of page

 Pollution Prevention Assistance

-Safely Handling "Sharps" Found in Public
+Safely Handling Sharps Found in Public

-Are Sharps Always from Illicit Drug Use?
+Are Sharps Always from Illegal Drug Use?

 Questions?